Starring Ramon Novarro and May McAvoy

 Metro-Goldwyn-Mayer must be happy indeed over their prospects for the new year.
 In New York, "The Merry Widow" is still playing to crowded houses, "The Big Parade" is selling six weeks in advance, and now "Ben Hur" has apparently become a fixity.

 For, the story that was translated into every language in the world and was blessed by His Holiness Leo XIII, and the play that ran for nearly twenty-five years, have now met on that common meeting ground, the screen, and unless I am very much mistaken, "Ben Hur" should go on and on, s the nearest thing to a Passion Play that America is likely to produce.

-See more on "Ben Hur" as our "Feature of the Month"
+For more information, see "Ben Hur" as our "Feature of the Month"